alixahedi/Alixahedi.github.io/README.md

-# Ali Zahedi Mobini — Portfolio
+# Ali Zhedi — Portfolio

 - Everything (About, Skills, Experience, Awards, Patents, Education, Contact) is on **Home** with anchors.
 - **Projects** and **Courses** have separate pages.